googleapis/google-cloud-node/handwritten/nodejs-logging-bunyan/README.md

 It is recommended to set `redirectToStdout: true` in serverless environments like Cloud Functions since it could decrease logging record loss upon execution termination - since all logs are written to `process.stdout` those would be picked up by the Cloud Logging Agent running in Google Cloud managed environment.
+Note that there is also a `useMessageField` option which controls if "message" field is used to store structured, non-text data inside `jsonPayload` field when `redirectToStdout` is set.
+By default `useMessageField` is always `true`.

 ```js
 // Imports the Google Cloud client library for Bunyan